ohana-scholars/ohana-scholars.github.io/contract.md

 subtitle: Guidelines to follow
 ---

-# "Study with a rainbow in mind, and you'll find an A at the end."
+<h1 style="text-align: center;">"Study with a rainbow in mind, and you'll find an A at the end."</h1>

 [Team Contract](https://docs.google.com/document/d/1oX4d5HIBrm2Wsi5FQ2IpwNagkXJaMhHEUpm8CkWCZwE/edit)